renovatebot/renovate/docs/usage/configuration-options.md

 ## lockFileMaintenance

 This feature can be used to refresh lock files and keep them up-to-date.
 "Maintaining" a lock file means recreating it so that every dependency version within it is updated to the latest.
-Supported lock files are `package-lock.json`, `yarn.lock`, `composer.lock`, `Gemfile.lock` and `poetry.lock`.
+Supported lock files are `package-lock.json`, `yarn.lock`, `composer.lock`, `Gemfile.lock`, `poetry.lock` and `Cargo.lock`.
 Others may be added via feature request.

 This feature is disabled by default.
 If you wish to enable this feature then you could add this to your configuration: